 - You can be present for the beginning of the cremation process just like witnessing the lowering of a casket into the ground

-- Memorial reefs, now available in BC, are permanent underwater cemeteries for cremated remains
+- Memorial reefs are permanent underwater cemeteries for cremated remains and are available through Living Reef Memorial Canada

 - Cremation allows you all the same opportunities as burial for ritual and ceremony